 Regardless of their current situation, most companies implement these systems for the following reasons:

-In our recent Construction Estimating Software Benchmark Report, we asked contractors to share their opinions on the top benefits and features in takeoff and estimating software.
-More than 50% of companies highly agree that process standardization, speed and accuracy are top benefits of using takeoff and estimating software.
+In our Construction Estimating Software Benchmark Report, we asked contractors to share their opinions on the top benefits and features in takeoff and estimating software.
+More than 50 percent of companies highly agree that process standardization, speed and accuracy are top benefits of using takeoff and estimating software.